gl326/gl326.github.io/README.md

 ## ACT 3: Crash when talking to Captain Lucas in the pirate bar
 This issue arises when you talk to the Captain from the left only.
 Talk to him from the right and it will work!

+## ACT 3: Infinite loop when entering the pirate ship interior after the enocunter on the boat
+The best way to work around this unfortunate issue is to load the next chapter of the game, "Mermaids," with [the "Scene Select" cheat code.](#something-is-too-frustrating-or-challenging-or-another-issue-is-blocking-progress)

 ## ACT 4: Crown stuck in air after finale scene
 This issue arises if you have screen shake turned off.
 Switch it on briefly and jump to initiate this sequence.